MAT BioTech

 MAT cell source

-There are currently two commercialised Monocyte Activation Test cell sources available globally: (i) Mono-Mac-6 (MM6) cell-line and (ii) Peripheral Blood Mononuclear Cells (PBMC).
+There are predominantly two commercialised Monocyte Activation Test cell sources available globally: (i) Mono-Mac-6 (MM6) cell-line and (ii) Peripheral Blood Mononuclear Cells (PBMC).

 PBMC based MAT kits source their PBMC from the pooled blood of screened, healthy donors which means when incubated with a spiked product sample, the process of monocyte activation can be counted on to reliably simulate that of a healthy human.
 As a result, results for MAT kits based on this cell source have been consistently found to be reproducible.
 The Ph.
 Eur.
 (2.6.30) counts this cell source as proficient in detecting both endotoxins and non-endotoxin pyrogens.